Mathematical analysis of singularities in the diffusion model under the submanifold assumption

 \subsection{Dependence on the model configuration}

+In the following examples, we discuss the performance of the CEM under various types of configurations.

-\paragraph{Expressive power of network.} In the next example, we consider a point cloud distribution with four points $p_{data}(x)= \delta_{(1,-3)}(x)+\delta_{(1,-1)}(x)+\delta_{(1,1)}(x)+\delta_{(1,3)}(x)$.
-The analytical solution for $f$ is similar to that in (\ref{pointcloud_expression}).
-In Figure \ref{fig:fourPoints}, we show the distribution generated from (\ref{global_sampling}) after training for the CEM with different network configurations: a deep neural network (2 hidden layers, 16 nodes each layer) and a shallow neural network (1 hidden layer, 4 nodes each layer).
-This comparison illustrates that when the approximation power of the neural network is insufficient, then optimizing (\ref{newscore_loss}) only leads to a poorly approximated $f$ and hence an incorrect resulting sampling.
+\textbf{Expressive power of network.} {We consider sampling an eight-point distribution in $\mathbb{R}^2$ under the new loss \eqref{newscore_loss} with different network configurations.
+In Figure \ref{fig:curveDeepShallow}, we present the samples from a shallow neural network (1 hidden layer, 4 nodes each layer), a deep neural network (3 hidden layers, 64 nodes each layer), and training data (ground truth).
+This comparison illustrates that when the expressive power of the network is limited (through limiting number of latent variables), then CEM will generate a different distribution with lower complexity that may relate to generalization. }

-We point out that for many practical distributions with bounded support, even though the proposed CEM target function $f$ is bounded uniformly in $t$, it may itself be extremely complicated.
-In practical applications of diffusion models, the new $f$ in CEM may have different structures compared to $\epsilon$ in DDPM and $S$ in SGM and this may require a design of the network that differs from the well-established U-Net in \cite{ronneberger2015u}.
-Moreover, if the design of the network preserves the possible low dimensional structure of continuous data distribution, instead of the discrete samples, solving the backward process associated with the network modeled drift may \textit{generalize} the distribution of the discrete sample to the continuous one.
+{ We point out that, the above example in Figure \ref{fig:curveDeepShallow} may emulate the practical application scenario that models the score through a structured but with fewer latent variables network (e.g. the well-established U-Net in \cite{ronneberger2015u}) to generate high dimensional distributions (e.g. pictures).
+The new target function $f$ in CEM may have different structures compared to $\epsilon$ in DDPM and $S$ in SGM.
+This may require a design of the network that differs from conventional used ones in the applications.} Moreover, if the design of the network preserves the possible low dimensional structure of continuous data distribution, instead of the discrete samples, solving the backward process associated with the network modeled drift may \textit{generalize} the distribution of the discrete sample to the continuous one.
 We leave this as future work.